graft-project/DesignDocuments/RFCs/[RFC-005-DF]-Disqualification-Flow.md

 There are two types of SN qualifications:

 *   **Authorization Qualification**.
 It based on **Authorization Qualification Sample (AuthS)**, a Qualification Sample that effectively is the currently active authorization sample.
-Its purpose is to filter out supernodes from the authorization sample that did not satisfy the authorization sample requirements.
-AuthS is exactly the same as Auth Sample that participate in a RTA transaction.
+Its purpose is to filter out supernodes that did not satisfy the authorization sample requirements from the authorization sample.
 AuthS is generated basing on RTA payment ID, and BBL which itself depends on current blockchain height and state of stakes for that height.
 SNs that make decisions of qualifications and those to be qualified, both mush be in AuthS.

 *   **Blockchain-based Qualification**.
-It uses two Qualification Sets: **Qualification Candidate List (QCL)** SNs that are checked to be qualified, and **Blockchain-based Qualification Sample (BBQS)** SNs that make descisions about qualifications.
+It uses two Qualification Sets: **Qualification Candidate List (QCL)**, SNs are checked to be verified, and **Blockchain-based Qualification Sample (BBQS)** SNs that make descisions about qualifications.
 Both QCL and BBQS are generated from current BBL.
-The decision is driven by activity proof from a SN in QCL.
+The decision is driven by proof of  activity of a SN in QCL.
 Supernodes that haven't sent the proof to those in BBQS should be disqualified from participation in authorization samples over a number of blocks.

 ## Disqualification Transaction